Outdoor Kids Party Ideas

 Benefits: The children have fun in the outdoors while learning about the natural world.
 And you learn something too.

-Preparation: Buy a pocket tracking guide.
+Preparation: Buy a copy of the Animals Tracks, Trails and Signs Pocket Tracking Guide or something similar.
 Then choose a small patch of land or public footpath and familiarize yourself with what’s there in advance of the party.
 Identify the trees.
 Note what animals hang out there.
 Look for tracks.
 See what’s in the hedges.
 Source some cheap reporter’s notebooks and magnifying glasses and give everyone a pen.

 How it works: The children get points working as a team or in small groups to identify everything on their walk.
 Is that an oak, a silver birch or a redwood?
 Are there any dead things or animal poop to examine?
 Encourage them to collect things as they go (but nothing that’s still growing or poop!) and make collages on your return.
 Give everyone their collage and a magnifying glass to take home.